cameraui/docs/sensors/setup.md

 - **Hub.** Smart-home and platform integrations, such as a HomeKit bridge.
 - **More.** Enable or disable whole plugins for this camera.

-A camera added through a plugin (such as ONVIF or a cloud camera) also has a category for that plugin, holding its settings.
+A camera added through a plugin (such as ONVIF or Reolink) also has a category for that plugin, holding its settings.

 <Shot src="/img/sensors/plugins-tab.png" alt="Camera settings Plugins tab" />